Mirage-Zero-Nine/word-anagrams/README.md

 3. Run `./runme.sh` to run the test cases.
 4. If you want to try customized test case, modify the test file in `src/Test/test1.txt` or directly input in Terminal when promot comes up.
 5. If you want to modify dictionary, you can modify the dictionary file itseelf, or replace dictionary file in `src/Dictionary` with same name, or edit file path in `src/Entry.java`.

+## Code Files
+- `Anagram.java`: Get dictionary map by given dictionary file path and return the anagrams by given words.
+- `DictionaryMap.java`: Generate a hash map that use char appearance in words as key, and a list contains anagrams as value.
+- `Entry.java`: main function.
+- `GenerateKey.java`: Generate key of each word based on char appearance in each word.
+- `Reader.java`: Read files (dictionary, test file) and return a hash set with all non-duplicated words.